sneeuwballen/zipperposition/README.md

 ## TODO

+- consider moving the proof-checking part of tools/proof_check_tstp.ml to trace_tstp (can be used for embedded proof checking)

 - polymorphism in parser and meta-prover (allow vars to have non ground type)
 - typing in meta-prover, with typing preconditions (for expressing sets with types)